 While this shrub will survive in a location with nearly full shade, flowering will be better in full sun to partial shade.

 The ground should be kept evenly moist, but the soil should drain well.
-Japanese Andromeda does not thrive in soggy soil.
+Japanese andromeda does not thrive in soggy soil.

-Feed Japanese Andromeda with a fertilizer meant for acid-loving shrubs.
-So if you are already fertilizing your azaleas, for example, you can use the same fertilizer for your Japanese Andromeda.
+Feed Japanese andromeda with a fertilizer meant for acid-loving shrubs.
+So if you are already fertilizing your azaleas, for example, you can use the same fertilizer for your Japanese andromeda.

-Varieties of Japanese Andromeda
+Types of Japanese Andromeda